Centre for Gender Studies

 4-6 Jan.
 2019: Geographies of Gender: An Interdisciplinary Conference on Gender, Space & Place

 The spatial turn has led to significant revisions as scholars note how gender roles and identities are constructed along spatial lines, and the importance of place to experiences of the individual.
-This conference seeks to explore this from all disciplines, across all periods and locations.
+This conference sought to explore this from all disciplines, across all periods and locations.
+Keynote speaker: Prof. Lucy Robinson, Professor of Collaborative History, University of Sussex.

 - Individual agency and the negotiation of space